-She is widely acclaimed for her six major novels which are Pride and Prejudice, Sense and Sensibility, Emma, Mansfield Park, Northanger Abbey, and Persuasion.
+She is widely acclaimed for her six major novels: Pride and Prejudice, Sense and Sensibility, Emma, Mansfield Park, Northanger Abbey, and Persuasion.

-Austen’s novels have been adapted by movies as well.
-The popular 2005 movie ‘Pride and Prejudice’ is based on her novel by the same name.
+Movies adapted Austen’s novels as well.
+The popular 2005 movie ‘Pride and Prejudice is based on her novel by the same name.

 6) Queen Victoria- The most influential woman in the world (May 24, 1819 -January 22, 1901)

 One of the most famous British women in the history of the United Kingdom was Queen Victoria.
 Her reign called the Victorian Era.
 She reigned for a total of 63 years and 7 months which was longer than any of her precursors.
 She also holds the title of Empress of India.
-The Era was known for its cultural, political, scientific, industrial, and military change within the United Kingdom, and was set apart by a great expansion of the British Empire.
+Subsequently, the era was known for its cultural, political, scientific, industrial, and military change within the United Kingdom and was set apart by a great expansion of the British Empire.

-She inherited the throne at the age of 18 and was the Queen of the United Kingdom of Great Britain and Ireland from 20th June 1837 until her death in 1907.
-With the help of her husband Prince Albert and her 2 favorite Prime ministers, Victoria became the most powerful woman in the world and helped to restore the reputation of the monarchy after it had been tarnished by the profligacies of her uncles.
+She inherited the throne at the age of 18 and was the Queen of the United Kingdom of Great Britain and Ireland from 20th June 1837 until she died in 1907.
+With the help of her husband Prince Albert and her 2 favourite Prime ministers, Victoria became the most powerful woman in the world.

 7) Queen Elizabeth II- The longest reigning Monarch (April 21, 1926- Present)